Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 >
 > This section is non-normative.
 >
-> This Oxford Common File Layout (OCFL) specification describes an application-independent approach to the storage of digital objects in a structured, transparent, and predictable manner.
+> This Oxford Common File Layout ({{< glossary_link display="OCFL" id="ocfl" >}}) specification describes an application-independent approach to the storage of digital objects in a structured, transparent, and predictable manner.
 It is designed to promote long-term access and management of digital objects within digital repositories.
 >
 > **Need**
 >
-> The OCFL initiative began as a discussion amongst digital repository practitioners to identify well-defined, common, and application-independent file management for a digital repository's persisted objects and represents a specification of the community’s collective recommendations addressing five primary requirements: completeness, parsability, versioning, robustness, and storage diversity.
+> The {{< glossary_link display="OCFL" id="ocfl" >}} initiative began as a discussion amongst digital repository practitioners to identify well-defined, common, and application-independent file management for a digital repository's persisted objects and represents a specification of the community’s collective recommendations addressing five primary requirements: completeness, parsability, versioning, robustness, and storage diversity.
 >
 > **Completeness**
 >
-> The OCFL recommends storing metadata and the content it describes together so the OCFL object can be fully understood in the absence of original software.
-The OCFL does not make recommendations about what constitutes an object, nor does it assume what type of metadata is needed to fully understand the object, recognizing those decisions may differ from one repository to another.
+> The {{< glossary_link display="OCFL" id="ocfl" >}} recommends storing metadata and the content it describes together so the {{< glossary_link display="OCFL" id="ocfl" >}} object can be fully understood in the absence of original software.
+The {{< glossary_link display="OCFL" id="ocfl" >}} does not make recommendations about what constitutes an object, nor does it assume what type of metadata is needed to fully understand the object, recognizing those decisions may differ from one repository to another.
 However, it is recommended that when making this decision, implementers consider what is necessary to rebuild the objects from the files stored.
 >
 > **Parsability**
 >
-> One goal of the OCFL is to ensure objects remain fixed over time.
+> One goal of the {{< glossary_link display="OCFL" id="ocfl" >}} is to ensure objects remain fixed over time.
 This can be difficult as software and infrastructure change, and content is migrated.
-To combat this challenge, the OCFL ensures that both humans and machines can understand the layout and corresponding inventory regardless of the software or infrastructure used.
+To combat this challenge, the {{< glossary_link display="OCFL" id="ocfl" >}} ensures that both humans and machines can understand the layout and corresponding inventory regardless of the software or infrastructure used.
 This allows for humans to read the layout and corresponding inventory, and understand it without the use of machines.
-Additionally, if existing software were to become obsolete, the OCFL could easily be understood by a lightweight application, even without the full feature repository that might have been used in the past.
+Additionally, if existing software were to become obsolete, the {{< glossary_link display="OCFL" id="ocfl" >}} could easily be understood by a lightweight application, even without the full feature repository that might have been used in the past.
 >
 > **Versioning**
 >
 > Another need expressed by the community was the need to update and change objects, either the content itself or the metadata associated with the object.
-The OCFL relies heavily on the prior art in the [Moab] Design for Digital Object Versioning which utilizes forward deltas to track the history of the object.
-Utilizing this schema allows implementers of the OCFL to easily recreate past versions of an OCFL object.
-Like with objects, the OCFL remains silent on when versioning should occur recognizing this may differ from implementation to implementation.
+The {{< glossary_link display="OCFL" id="ocfl" >}} relies heavily on the prior art in the [Moab] Design for Digital Object Versioning which utilizes forward deltas to track the history of the object.
+Utilizing this schema allows implementers of the {{< glossary_link display="OCFL" id="ocfl" >}} to easily recreate past versions of an {{< glossary_link display="OCFL" id="ocfl" >}} object.
+Like with objects, the {{< glossary_link display="OCFL" id="ocfl" >}} remains silent on when versioning should occur recognizing this may differ from implementation to implementation.
 >
 > **Robustness**
 >
-> The OCFL also fills the need for robustness against errors, corruption, and migration.
-The versioning schema ensures an OCFL object is robust enough to allow for the discovery of human errors.
-The fixity checking built into the OCFL via content addressable storage allows implementers to identify file corruption that might happen outside of normal human interactions.
-The OCFL eases content migrations by providing a technology-agnostic method for verifying that OCFL objects have remained fixed.
+> The {{< glossary_link display="OCFL" id="ocfl" >}} also fills the need for robustness against errors, corruption, and migration.
+The versioning schema ensures an {{< glossary_link display="OCFL" id="ocfl" >}} object is robust enough to allow for the discovery of human errors.
+The fixity checking built into the {{< glossary_link display="OCFL" id="ocfl" >}} via content addressable storage allows implementers to identify file corruption that might happen outside of normal human interactions.
+The {{< glossary_link display="OCFL" id="ocfl" >}} eases content migrations by providing a technology-agnostic method for verifying that {{< glossary_link display="OCFL" id="ocfl" >}} objects have remained fixed.
 >
 > **Storage diversity**
 > Finally, the community expressed a need to store content on a wide variety of storage technologies.
-With that in mind, the OCFL was written with an eye toward various storage infrastructures including cloud object stores.
+With that in mind, the {{< glossary_link display="OCFL" id="ocfl" >}} was written with an eye toward various storage infrastructures including cloud object stores.

 <br>

 ![Slide03](Slide03.png)

-The second standard is Research Object Crate.
-(RO-Crate) a method for describing any dataset of local or remote resources as a digital object using a **single linked-data metadata document**.
+The second standard is Research Object Crate. ({{< glossary_link display="RO-Crate" id="ro-crate" >}}) a method for
+describing any dataset of local or remote resources as a digital object using a **single linked-data metadata document**.

-RO-Crate is used in our platform both for describing data objects in the OCFL repository, and for delivering metadata over the {{< glossary_link display="API" id="api" >}} (which we’ll show in architecture diagrams and screenshots below).
+{{< glossary_link display="RO-Crate" id="ro-crate" >}} is used in our platform both for describing data objects in the {{< glossary_link display="OCFL" id="ocfl" >}}
+repository, and for delivering metadata over the {{< glossary_link display="API" id="api" >}} (which we’ll show in
+architecture diagrams and screenshots below).